AkhilHarsha1251/Spam-Detection-in-Comments-Using-Machine-Learning/README.md

 ## Dataset

 The dataset used for this project should contain labeled comments, indicating whether each comment is spam or not.
-The Data Set which I used was [this].
+The Data Set which I used was [this](#https://www.kaggle.com/prashant111/youtube-spam-collection).
 You can use a public dataset or create your own by labeling a set of comments manually.

-## Installation
+## Usage

-To get started with this project, clone the repository and install the required dependencies:
+To get started with this project, download the repository files which i have provided:

 ```bash
 git clone https://github.com/username/spam-detection-ml.git